top of page

 Dan Legenthal

-Dan Legenthal is a blues idiom, vernacular jazz, and swing dancer currently living in Boston, MA.
-He specializes in early-to-mid 1900’s era African-American improvised partner dances done to blues and jazz-blues music.
-Since 2012 Dan has taught, DJed, and performed around the world at events like Lindy Focus (USA), Korea Blues Camp (South Korea), and Swingin’ the Blues (Australia).
+Dan Legenthal is a blues idiom, vernacular jazz, and swing dancer currently living in Atlanta, GA.
+He specializes in early-to-mid 1900’s era African American improvised partner dances done to Blues and Jazz-Blues music.
+Dan’s classes draw inspiration from his background in classical guitar, as well as from lessons and conversations with Blues historians (Elijah Wald) and legendary Blues players - Phil Wiggins, Daryl Davis, and Rich Delgrosso, just to name a few.
+Since 2012 Dan has taught, DJed, and performed around the world at events like The Blues Experiment (USA), Seoul Blues Dance Festival (South Korea), and Spoonful of Blues (Scotland).

-If you are passionate about African-American dances please consider giving you support by donating to a charitable organization such as the Ujima Foundation (https://ujimablues.org/) or the International Association of Blacks in Dance (https://www.iabdassociation.org/).
+If you are passionate about African-American dances and would like to give your support, please consider donating to a charitable organization such as the Ujima Foundation (https://ujimablues.org/) or the International Association of Blacks in Dance (https://www.iabdassociation.org/).

 Dan Repsch